 1. Demonstrate an awareness of international differences in occupational therapy practice.

-2. Adapt and develop existing occupational therapy competencies to non-Australian contexts.
+2. Adapt and develop existing occupational therapy competencies to rural and remote, non-traditional and non-Australian contexts.

-3. Apply occupational therapy professional skills & knowledge in an international context commensurate with studies completed.
+3. Apply occupational therapy professional skills and knowledge in an international, rural and remote, or non-traditional context commensurate with studies completed.

 4. Demonstrate knowledge and skills in discrete clinical practice topics that feature in contemporary occupational therapy practice.